iterait/emloop/docs/index.rst

    api/index

 Cxflow is a smart manager for deep learning models.
-With cxflow you can easily define reusable components which enhance your future development.
+With cxflow, you can easily define reusable components which speed up your future development.

 Check out our `10 minutes <tutorial.html>`_ example tutorial.
-Then, definitely see the `advanced section <advanced.html>`_.
+Then, definitely see the `advanced section <advanced/index.html>`_.

 Contribute
 ----------